Article was updated on 24th March 2023.

 The economic downtown will also cause unemployment rates to rise and tenants may demand rent concessions or reductions to stay.
-The number of new construction projects plunges and investment activity slumps.
-The real estate cycle will ultimately reach the lowest point in this phase before any signs of recovery start to show.
+The number of new construction projects will plunge and investment activity will slump.
+The real estate cycle will ultimately reach the lowest point in this phase before any sign of recovery starts to emerge.

-However, investors should keep in mind that this phase is regarded as a high-risk period due to a lack of market liquidity and demand, and that investors will likely have to wait for an extensive and undetermined period of time before property prices hit a peak again.Sign Up at RealVantage
+However, investors should keep in mind that this phase is regarded as a high-risk period, due to the lack of market liquidity and demand, and that investors will likely have to wait for an extensive and indeterminate period of time, before property prices hit a peak again.Sign Up at RealVantage

 State of the economy

-Demand for real estate is largely dependent upon the income of the general public.
+One factor that drives demand for real estate is the income of the general public.
 When the economy is booming, home prices will rise in accordance with rising wages.
-People can afford to spend more on housing, boosting momentum in the property sector.
-Likewise, in a recession, falling wages mean people have less purchasing power.
-The demand for housing weakens, causing real estate prices to tumble.
+People can afford to spend more money on housing, and this boosts the demand for properties.
+Conversely, in a recession, falling wages mean that people will have less purchasing power.
+As a result, demand for housing weakens, causing real estate prices to tumble.

-Unemployment will affect people’s ability to purchase real estate, as inability to apply for mortgages and afford mortgage payments increases.
+Unemployment will affect people’s ability to purchase real estate, as it decreases their ability to apply for mortgages and afford mortgage payments.

 Sign Up at RealVantage